cdw9bf/CompactGroup/README.md

 download and waste CPU resources if running on a shared cluster.

 ### Setup
-First, the user will need to register for an with access to the Millennium (link Needed) database.
+First, the user will need to register for an with access to the Millennium (http://gavo.mpa-garching.mpg.de/Millennium/Help?page=registration) database.
 Once proper credentials are received, then the data may be downloaded.

 To download the data, one must run the script `get_data.py` and allow for several hours